-UIKitViews is a part of VDLayout library that provides a DSL syntaxis for UIKit views and view controllers.
+UIKitViews is built on top of VDChain and is part of the VDLayout library that provides DSL syntax for UIKit views and view controllers.

-• Straightforward implementation of UIKit components into SwiftUI environment.
+- Straightforward integration of UIKit components into SwiftUI environment

 Using UIKitViews is as simple as placing the UIView or UIViewController you want within the UIKitView closure: